 One of the wonderful things about Mirabell Gardens?
 It’s open from 6:00am until dusk.
 If you’re an early riser or you want to get an earlier start to your day, you can visit Mirabell Gardens very early in the morning and perhaps even have it mostly to yourself.

 A trip to Salzburg isn’t complete without a visit to Hohensalzburg Fortress.
 It’s already featured in a few of the pics of I’ve posted here as the imposing castle up on the hill.
+Visiting Hohensalzburg is one of the most iconic things to do in Salzburg, and one of the top Salzburg attractions.

 We rode a funicular up the hill and we were greeted by a lookout point.
 The views of Salzburg’s Old Town and beyond are stunning.
 Justin and I paused here for a while to take in the beautiful scenery.
+Views from Hohensalzburg Castle are among the best things to see in Salzburg.

 Next, walk through the interior of the castle itself until you eventually get to the top.
 When we visited, it started to pour rain exactly as we got outside at the very top of the castle!
 Thankfully, we had an umbrella and tried our best to shield ourselves while snapping a few pictures and admiring the view.